lyuwenhan/minecraft-java-edition-mods/auto-greeting/README.md

 Fully command list are on the bottom

-Notes:
-- index is optional and 1-based
-- add <message> [index]: insert as the index-th item (before existing), or append if omitted/out of range
-- remove [index]: remove specified item, or last if omitted

 ### Self Greeting Placeholders

 When sending messages for **yourself** (`/autogreet self ...`), the following placeholders are supported: